J4Numbers/Eyespy-Plugin-Development/README.txt

 3.2: The console is giving out errors whenever someone does something!

 This means that the tables are not letting you enter data.
 Go into your SQL console and check that the user you have assigned to this database has editing rights for the tables, and check that the tables are there for that matter.
+The error given in the console will be as specific as it can be, but it is always possible that something else entirely has broken in regards to the plugin.
+In this case, send the console log to the contact address below for the logs pertaining to EyeSpy.

 3.3: The website isn't letting me log in!